Alexander Sabar: Career

 During his tenure, Sabar oversaw the blocking of prominent websites.
 On 28 May 2025, he announced that Internet Archive was temporarily blocked in Indonesia due to the presence of gambling and pornography on the website.
 According to Sabar, his directorate general had already warned the website but received no satisfactory response.
 The block was eventually lifted after two days.
 Sabar also suspended the digital permit of TikTok in Indonesia after failing to provide data regarding the activity of its live feature during the August 2025 Indonesian protests to the government.
 Following the Jakarta school bombing, Sabar announced that the directorate general has blocked sites and social media contents accessed by the perpetrator, which contained elements of violence and information about explosives.

 On 17 November 2025, Sabar announced that the ministry has warned twenty-five digital service providers in Indonesia for not submitting their digital permit to the government.
 According to Sabar, service providers that did not comply would be blocked from operating in Indonesia.
 The companies that were warned included Wikimedia Foundation, Cloudflare, Dropbox, OpenAI, Duolingo, Shutterstock, and Getty Images.
 With regards to Cloudflare, Sabar stated that the hosting service also facilitates thousands of gambling sites and urged Cloudflare customers in Indonesia to search for alternative providers.
 The ministry's ultimatum on Cloudflare was met with criticism, with internet users arguing it would weaken Indonesia's internet security and disturb digital activity in Indonesia, as a majority of Indonesian internet users rely on websites hosted by Cloudflare, such as ChatGPT, for their daily lives.
+On 25 November 2025, the directorate general met with Cloudflare to discuss Cloudflare's compliance with the permit and content moderation.
+According to Sabar, Cloudflare showed a cooperative stance by their willingness to study and fulfill digital permit obligations and their offer to provide a special reporting channel for the government.